dto_mapper

 Example

-Let's say we want to create 3 special entities for our application
+Let's say we want to create special struct derived from a base existing struct User for our application

 • LoginDto that will contain only 2 fields from User such as username and password. we would like to rename username to login in LoginDto